Love Lady Larla

 Four hours for a scrap of food.
 Shine shuffled along, wincing with every step.
 The line trailed out from the city of The Pit and its gloomy towers to the Apostiates and the tunnel behind them.

-Clangs of pickaxes against stone echoed all around her from the far reaches of the cave, reminding her of where she once laboured.
+Clangs of pickaxes against stone echoed all around her from the far reaches of the cave, reminding her of where she had once laboured.
 After her father had died and she had escaped her mother, she used to drag the carts full of emeralds back and forth with a unit of other workers in exchange for a place to sleep.
 She never returned once she found her hideout.

 “Yes, Apostiate Markov.”
 She dropped to a knee and placed a hand over her heart.
 She hated doing it, but her stomach pained more than her pride.

 “Suppose it makes sense.
 You’re a funny looking thing.”
 He leaned out and beckoned her closer with a finger.
 His once kindly look shifted sour and his needle-like fingers pricked at the skin of her neck.
 “Recite it to me.
 Recite it.
 Spilgree’s Condemnation of the Wicked.
 For those who engorge themselves and treat themselves to more than their portion to the detriment of all others.”
 He nodded to the dismembered hands that hung from his armrests.
-The sight and the pressure that Markov asserted made her smile despite her fear.
+The sight and the pressure that Markov asserted made her smile harder.
 She always smiled.

 Shine swallowed.
 “The greedy rot in the purgatory within the world beyond, for they have rejected Spilgree, and have scorned his guidance.
 They shall suffer for a thousand lifetimes.
 They shall have their skin flayed, their muscles stripped, veins torn off and tied into ribbons, organs removed, and have themselves put back together, to be dissembled once more.
 Only then shall they have a chance to repent.”